jybsuper/jybsuper.github.io/_posts/2025-06-21-langgraph_rollout.md

 ## Next Steps

-The LangGraph integration implementation is currently a prototype.
-Although we've already used it successfully in our experiments with promising results, I need to discuss with the VeRL community to ensure this design aligns with current and planned features for multi-turn rollout.
-Stay tuned!
+The LangGraph integration implementation is currently in prototype stage.
+Although we've already deployed it successfully in production experiments with promising results, I plan to engage with the broader VeRL community to ensure this design aligns with current and planned features for multi-turn rollout.
+The feedback from this process will help refine and potentially extend the implementation further.

 Feel free to try it out yourself!
-Any feedback, issues, or suggestions are welcome on the PR.
+Any feedback, issues, or enhancement suggestions are welcome on the PR.
+I'm particularly interested in hearing about how this approach works with more complex agent architectures and workflows.